mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 ## Network Data Formats

-This section follows Chapter 3.2 in Brughmans and Peeples (2022) to provide examples of the same network and attribute data in a variety of different data formats as well as code for converting among these formats in R. In these examples we will primarily be using the "igraph" package but will also provide examples using the "statnet" suite of packages (which includes "network," "sna," "ergm," and others).
-In order to be clear on which package we are using where we will use the package name in the function call (i.e., igraph::function_name or sna::function_name).
-See section 3.2 for more information.
+This section follows Chapter 3.2 in Brughmans and Peeples (2022) to provide examples of the same network and attribute data in a variety of different data formats as well as code for converting among these formats in R.

 Let's first get started by initializing all of the packages we will use in this section.